 As with all things in business, good relationships are essential.
 I tell my clients to treat press people like VIP customers or prospects.
 It's often more cost-effective to hire a PR freelance or small agency who knows your sector and its media.
 If you do it yourself, if it's a print title, call up and ask for a sample copy and features list or simply a media pack.
 This will tell you about readership, type of content published and the editor's name.

 Make contact and introduce yourself succinctly.
-Check if they would like to receive your news releases and any other material, plus, put yourself forward as a local business owner prepared to provide comment.
+Check if they would like to receive your press releases and any other material, plus, put yourself forward as a local business owner prepared to provide comment.
 Always deliver on what you promise, stick to deadlines and keep detailed records of your communications with press contacts.

 How should I deal with negative publicity?